 Given the importance of English language in business, the School offers the opportunity to participate in English conversation sessions within the classroom.

-The Master program is constantly updated and adjusted to market needs through continuous interaction between faculty and a specific Executive Committee:
+The Master program is constantly updated and adjusted to market needs through continuous interaction between faculty and a specific Program Advisory Committee:

 This course focuses on the main components of accounting, budgeting and cost analysis.
 In addition the course will train students on how to analyze economic-financial forecasts and budgets as well as understand the measurement and interpretation of the economic-financial performance of the company.
 Calculation and analysis in decision-making, management supervision, strategic control and strategic cost management will also be explored.Liverani Francesca